amey-makarand/amey-makarand/README.md

 <h1 align="center">Hi 👋, I'm Amey Makarand Dhongade</h1>
-<h3 align="center">Pursuing my masters in computer science from SJSU.
+<h3 align="center"> MSCS Grad @SJSU.
 An enthusiastic individual with a keen interest in coding, and problem solving.
 I enjoy researching any topic and love to explore any possible solutions.
 A passionate software developer.
 Previously I worked as a software Engineer at Searce.</h3>

 - 📫 How to reach me **ameymakarand@gmail.com**